 To understand the effects of inflation, consider the following example of the purchasing power of $100 in 1971, as compared to today.

 - According to the Bureau of Labor Statistics consumer price index, prices in 2020 are more than 550% higher than prices in 1971.

 - In other words, $100 in 1971 is equivalent in purchasing power to about $650 today.

 The obvious consequence of inflation is that it makes it more difficult for people to afford the basic necessities (like batteries and light bulbs).
 This causes families to struggle as they attempt to keep up with the price of everything from cornflakes to college tuition.

 What's Considered a High Inflation Rate?

-Historically, for domestic investors, a high inflation rate has been considered anything over the 3% to 4% annual range, with the 3% to 4% figure considered somewhat benign.
-This rate, which would be a godsend for most of the world, is caused by a number of things.
+Historically, for domestic investors, a high inflation rate has been considered anything over the 3% to 4% annual range.
+This rate is caused by a number of things.
 Some of these things have to do with certain monetary and structural advantages in the U.S. economy that may not last indefinitely.